cf-tme/connect_2022_labs/lab3.md

 Welcome to Lab 3 at Cloudflare Connect 2022 - This lab will focus on designing a simple A/B Test for a webpage and writing the test with Workers functions.

 By the end of this lab you will have:
-- Learnt the basics of A/B testing
+- Learned the basics of A/B testing
 - Launched a local test environment using Wrangler

 Cloudflare Workers allows you to deploy serverless code instantly across the globe to give it exceptional performance, reliability, and scale.